 At Dropbox, we’re building the home for people’s most important stuff—their photos, docs, and other treasured information.
-Our small team of engineers builds the thousands of complex parts that seamlessly handle over a billion files a day for over 300 million users, while delivering a product that's easy enough for your grandparents to use.
+Our small team of engineers builds the thousands of complex parts that seamlessly handle over a billion files a day for over 400 million users, while delivering a product that's extraordinarily easy to use.
 While we've built a great foundation, we've only just begun.

 The New York City office has a small, talented team working on impactful projects that are essential to Dropbox’s success.
 As an early member of Dropbox NYC Engineering, you’ll have the unique opportunity to build critical product features and infrastructure while shaping the direction of the team and the office.